 No matter what the reason, you are very welcome.
 If you’ve never attended church or if it’s been a while, many sights and sounds may be unfamiliar to you.
 This brief guide might help.

-Anglicans believe that the most important thing we do as Christians is gather together for worship.
-At St. Peter’s, we do this on Sunday mornings (8:30 and 10:30), Thursday mornings (at 10:00) and Tuesday mornings (at 7:30).
+Anglicans believe that the most important thing we do as Christians is to gather together for worship.
+At St. Peter’s, we do this on Sunday mornings at 08:30 AM and 10:30 AM, and on Thursday mornings at 10:00 AM.
 Worship services may also be called the Eucharist, Communion or Mass.
 You can wear whatever you feel comfortable in.

 Before You Come